-We have a secret – It’s okay to plan a non-traditional wedding!
+We have a secret – It’s okay create a non-traditional wedding plan!
 Wedding planning is notorious for being a stressful experience for the bride and groom.
 Many couples feel pushed to follow the rules of traditional weddings, despite not being enthused about the idea themselves.
 The pressure to have a traditional wedding commonly comes from family, friends, and fear of bad luck.
 However, some wedding traditions have sinister origins.
 Our goal today is to help you make that decision to host the unique wedding you’ve been dreaming of.

 Wearing a Pure White Wedding Dress